InamTaj/dev-sessions/README.md

 # dev-sessions

-This repository is used for managing all dev sessions of various technologies for which I've conducted workshops.
+This repository contains useful links and resources for all dev sessions that I've given.

 ## Technical Talks